Tai Chi Calories Burned Calculator

 How many calories does tai chi burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 109 calories during 30 minutes of tai chi.
-This is based on a MET value of 3.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of tai chi.
+This is based on a MET value of 3 for tai chi.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of tai chi?

-The MET (Metabolic Equivalent of Task) value for tai chi is 3.
+The default MET (Metabolic Equivalent of Task) value for tai chi is 3, while the selected training style uses MET 3.
 This means tai chi burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is tai chi good for weight loss?